Impact Summit / April 14, 2019

 The vision has reached the top

-Part of the reason we host Impact Summit in Scotland is because the belief in this movement extends beyond the individual and into the heart of the systems and organisations.
-Existing at the centre of it all is the Government-supported Scotland CAN DO initiative, a network of over 100 different organisations that work towards Scotland’s vision to become a world-leading entrepreneurial and innovative society.
+One reason we host Impact Summit in Scotland is that, here, the belief in this movement extends beyond the individual and into the heart of the systems and organisations.
+At the centre of it all is the Government-supported Scotland CAN DO initiative, a network of over 100 different organisations.
+These organisations are working together towards Scotland’s vision to become a world-leading entrepreneurial and innovative society.

-At Impact Summit 2018, Nicola Sturgeon launched Scotland CAN B - a global partnership between BLab UK and Scotland CAN DO to accelerate and strengthen values-based business in Scotland.
-This year, Derek Mackay MSP, Cabinet Secretary for Finance, Economy and Fair Work, will speak at Impact Summit, furthering this work and keeping the Scottish Government engaged with the people driving change from the ground up.
+At Impact Summit 2018, Nicola Sturgeon launched Scotland CAN B – a global partnership between BLab UK and Scotland CAN DO to accelerate and strengthen values-based business in Scotland.
+This year, Derek Mackay MSP, Cabinet Secretary for Finance, Economy and Fair Work, will speak at Impact Summit.
+He will further the ground covered last year and keep the Scottish Government engaged with the people driving change from the ground up.
 We have never before seen such loud, proud support for businesses that put purpose over profit.